Managing this waste responsibly is a key focus and one of our strategic priorities.

 Join Green Impact

-Green Impact, the University's environmental accreditation scheme, plays a pivotal role in this.
-The scheme supports and encourages departments and colleges across the University to reduce their own environmental impacts, with practical ways to reduce waste, use materials wisely and reduce costs.
+Green Impact, the University's environmental accreditation scheme, plays a pivotal role.
+The scheme supports and encourages departments and colleges across the University to reduce their own environmental impacts with practical ways to reduce waste, use materials wisely and reduce costs.

 Five tips to help manage waste